BigPapaChas/gogok8s/README.md

 named `${name}.${region}.${clusterName}`.
 For example, if the `Dev` account within the config file above had a cluster within the `us-east-1` region named `test-v1.20`, the kubeconfig context would be named `Dev.us-east-1.test-v1.20`.

+# Syncing Clusters

+Running `gogok8s sync` will look for EKS clusters in each account (and region) and fetch the necessary details to craft a kubeconfig cluster/user/context for connecting to the cluster.
+This command offers the following flags:
+- `--dry-run` - Performs a dryrun, only showing the kubeconfig diffs.
+- `--purge` - Purges the kubeconfig of EKS clusters that were not found.
+This is off by default.

 # Editing the Format

 The `format` field supports some customization as to how the kubeconfig clusters, users, and contexts are named.
 The